ingonyama-zk/icicle/docs/versioned_docs/version-3.0.0/icicle/multi-device.md

 - **Launch One CPU Thread per Device:** To avoid [common errors](https://developer.nvidia.com/blog/cuda-pro-tip-always-set-current-device-avoid-multithreading-bugs/) and ensure code readability, we recommend creating a dedicated thread for each device.
 Within each CPU thread, you can launch as many tasks as you like for a device, as long as they all run on the same device ID.
 This will make your code more manageable, easier to read, and performant.
 ---

-This guide provides an overview of multi-device support in ICICLE, explaining the approaches and best practices for efficiently scaling ZK computations across multiple devices.
-For further information or support, please refer to our [documentation](./) or join the discussion on [Discord](https://discord.gg/6vYrE7waPj).